Softcatala/nmt-models/README.md

 |Catalan-Spanish | 88.5 |23.8 |23.20 | 10278209 | [cat-spa-2021-09-28.zip](https://www.softcatala.org/pub/softcatala/opennmt/models/2021-09-30/cat-spa-2021-09-28.zip)

 Legend:
-* *Model BLEU* colum indicates the models' BLEU score against the corpus test dataset (from train/dev/test)
+* *Model BLEU* column indicates the models' BLEU score against the corpus test dataset (from train/dev/test)
-* *Flores101 BLEU* colum indicates the models' BLEU score against [Flores101 benchmark dataset](https://github.com/facebookresearch/flores).
+* *Flores101 BLEU* column indicates the models' BLEU score against [Flores101 benchmark dataset](https://github.com/facebookresearch/flores).
 This provides an external evaluation
 * *Opus-MT BLEU* is the BLUE score of the [Opus-MT models](https://github.com/Helsinki-NLP/Opus-MT) using the Flores101 benchmark (our ambition is to outperform them)
 * *Sentences* Number of sentences in the corpus used for training